A bolt to the face or a blade to the gut. Either way works.

 - Until the wide adoption of repeating firearms the Central Asian style of mounted archery was nearly unstoppable.
 The use of mobile archery from the ancient Parthians on was nearly unstoppable.
 The sword and lance were used at close range and on those rare occasions when fighting was on foot, but they were always secondary tools.

-- Even in an earlier era the Prophet Mohamed said that all Muslim men should know archery and said that the value of prayer was multiplied if one wore a sword.
+- In an even earlier era, the Prophet Mohamed said that all Muslim men should know archery and said that the value of prayer was multiplied if one wore a sword.

 - English longbowmen prove themselves to be quite lethal in hand to hand as well as ranged combat when the few bogged-down French knights at Agincourt managed to close the gap (mainly due to the English running out of arrows!).
 With their variety of weapons (and with the French caught in the mud), the archers played a decisive role in defeating the remaining French.

-- (Note) Longbowmen were commoners and could not bear chivalric arms such as the sword.
+- Longbowmen were commoners and could not legally bear chivalric arms such as the sword.
 When they were overrun by regular infantry let alone horse they tended to get slaughtered.
-Much of the strategy at Crecy and Agincourt centered around protecting the archers from French horsemen and maximizing the time the French stayed in the killing ground.
+However, some simply carried swords anyway. allowing them to help finish off the French knights.
+However, much of the strategy at Crecy and Agincourt centered around protecting the archers from French horsemen and maximizing the time the French stayed in the killing ground.

 - Who could forget Jack Churchill?
 In charge of third and then second commando during World War II, he was famous for fighting with a longbow and a claymore (a long-bladed, one-handed basket-hilted sword, not the two-handed great sword).